jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

 ## Features Added:

 - **NLAPI Integration**: Send user input to the nlapi to interact with your application.
+- **Github Action to Auto-Update Schema**: Look at .github/actions to see how you can automate the updates of your schema to the NLAPI
+- **Stream vs Non-Stream**: Added streaming and non-streaming options to show the difference.
+- **Frontend Signup / Login / Dashboard**: Added some UI to the app to see how this would feel in the UI.

 ## Notes:
-- Your Env should have all the keys the .env.example does.
+- Your .env should have all the keys the .env.example does.
 Run `npm run check-env` to check.
+- You will also need to add these keys to your github secrets to make the github action work properly.